Walay History, Family Crest & Coats of Arms

 Walay Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Walay were recorded, including Whalley, Whaley, Walley, Whally and others.

 Early Notables of the Walay family (pre 1700)

-.
-At the Restoration, Whalley, with his son-in-law, General William Goffe, escaped to North...
-Another 124 words (9 lines of text) are included under the topic Early Walay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early Walay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Walay family to Ireland